stephensamonte/Learning-AI-GTA5/README.md

 Disclaimer: I don't expect to succeed at creating a general AI.
 I do expect to create a program that can play GTA 5 well.
 I think it will be a mash up of multiple AIs.

 # Current Goals:
-- Capture the screen with OpenCV in python
 - Create functions to call Keyboard interaction

 # Game Environment